-Appendix B Understanding Risks and Benefits
+Understanding Risks and Benefits Pacific Union College Institutional Review Board

 When designing a study that utilizes human participants, it is crucial to evaluate the risks and benefits of the study.
-One of the key functions of the IRB is to review these risks and benefits to protect the rights of the participants.
-Additionally, the IRB must ensure that the benefits outweigh the risks for any given study.
-This document outlines some basic definitions and concepts that will be helpful for designing your study and completing your IRB paperwork.
+One of the key functions of the IRB is to review these risks and benefits in order to protect the rights of the participants.
+Additionally, the IRB has to ensure that the benefits outweigh the risks for any given study.
+This document outlines some basic definitions and concepts that will be helpful for when designing your study and completing your IRB paperwork.